Review

 One of the the good things about the Mielke is that it is very easy to remove and install at the joint with the header pipe.

-This makes for quick and easy maintenance without exposing the exhaust port directly - simply plug / tape up the header pipe joint end during maintenance.
+This makes for quick and easy maintenance without exposing the exhaust port directly to potential contamination - simply plug / tape up the header pipe joint end during maintenance.

 The silicone hose can be left in place, attached to the main pipe, with the cable tie at the header/engine side cut.
 After first removing the bracket connection screw, the main pipe can then be carefully twisted off with the hose intact.